SABS-R3/software-engineering-day6/_episodes/03-automatically-testing-software.md

 #### Set up a new feature branch for writing tests

-Since we're going to write some new tests, let's ensure we're initially on our `develop` branch we created earlier.
-And then, we'll create a new feature branch called `test-suite` - a common term we use to refer to sets of tests - that we'll use for our initial test writing work:
+Since we're going to write some new tests, let's ensure we're initially on our `test-suite` branch we created earlier:

 ~~~
-$ git checkout develop
-$ git branch test-suite
 $ git checkout test-suite
 ~~~
 {: .language-bash}

 Good practice is to write our tests around the same time we write our code on a feature branch.
 But since the code already exists, we're creating a feature branch for just these extra tests.
 Git branches are designed to be lightweight, and where necessary, transient, and use of branches for even small bits of work is encouraged.

-Once we've finished writing these tests and are convinced they work properly, we'll merge our `test-suite` branch back into `develop`.
+Once we've finished writing these tests and are convinced they work properly, we'll merge our `test-suite` branch back into `master`.

 #### Write a metadata package description